glassflow/glassflow-examples/use-cases/generative-feedback-loop/README.md

     cd use-cases/generative-feedback-loop
     ```

+3. Create a new virtual environment:

+    ```bash
+    python -m venv .venv && source .venv/bin/activate
+    ```

+4. Install the required dependencies:

+    ```
+    pip install -r requirements.txt
+    ```

 ## Steps to create the GlassFlow pipeline

 We'll use the [GlassFlow WebApp](https://app.glassflow.dev/) to create a new space and configure the data pipeline.

+### 1. (Optional) Create Weaviate collection

+Create a new collection called `AirbnbNYC` and choose a vectorizer to match the one used in your transformation.
+In our
+case is `text2vec-openai` and model `text-embedding-3-small`.

-### 1. Create a Space via WebApp
+### 2. Create a Space via WebApp

 Navigate to the [Spaces page](https://app.glassflow.dev/spaces) and create a new space and called `examples` to organize multiple pipelines.

-### 2. Create a Pipeline via WebApp
+### 3. Create a Pipeline via WebApp

 Create a new data pipeline inside the space in the [Pipelines page](https://app.glassflow.dev/pipelines).